annhuii/blog/content/posts/Generalist-AI-as-second-opinion.md

 draft = false
-title = 'Generalist AI as second opinion' description = "How physicians actually use LLMs, and the potential of generalist AI to avoid medical group think" summary = "how physicians actually use LLMs, and the potential of generalist AI to avoid medical group think: the case of dengue fever"
+title = 'Generalist AI as second opinion' description = "How physicians actually use LLMs, and the potential of generalist AI to avoid medical group think" summary = "the potential of generalist AI to avoid medical group think: the case of pleural effusion in dengue fever"
 +++

 Counter-intuitively, a Nature Paper (Vishwanath etc 2025) concludes that “Clinical AI tools lagged behind frontier models on every evaluation: knowledge, expert alignment and real-world clinical use across multiple dimensions.”.